 To support this, a key element is to build capacity for the employees who are close to the processes where the risks and improvement potential appear, and hence can influence the most.
 This approach is reflected in the effort we put in education and training.

 All employees within the whole global purchasing organisation receives a mandatory full day sustainability training.
 We also have persons within the line organisation that has the role of sustainability ambassadors.
 The purpose of the ambassador role is for these employees to act as intermediators between the sustainability team and the line functions.
-With the train-the-trainer concept in mind, the sustainability ambassadors receive extra sustainability training to be able to help their colleagues to raise their awareness as well.
-The ambassadors are also important players when it comes to developing our supplier sustainability tools since they have knowledge that the central supplier sustainability team does not possess.
+With the train-the-trainer concept in mind, the sustainability ambassadors receive extra sustainability training to be able to support colleagues to raise awareness.

 To have effect upstream the supply chain we are not only building capacity internally, focus is also put on providing sustainability trainings for our suppliers.
-Scania invites suppliers to participate in sustainability trainings and segment-specific workshops coordinated by DRIVE Sustainability (more information about DRIVE Sustainability further down) in different countries around the globe.
-In addition to this we also conduct trainings in the Scania-specific demands conducted by Scania staff.
+Scania invites suppliers to participate in sustainability trainings and segment-specific workshops coordinated by DRIVE Sustainability held in different countries around the globe.
+In addition to this we also conduct trainings in the Scania-specific demands.

 A collaborative approach

-Scania works in close collaboration with customers, suppliers and participates in both sector-wide and cross-sector initiatives on supply chain sustainability.
-Scania is a lead partner of DRIVE Sustainability which is a working group on supply chain sustainability within automotive industry.
-The Self-Assessment Questionnaire on Sustainability (SAQ), Guiding Principles and training concept are examples of standardized tools and processes applicable to the whole automotive industry that have been developed in by the members of DRIVE sustainability.
+Scania works in close interaction with customers, suppliers and participates in both sector-wide and cross-sector initiatives on supply chain sustainability.
+An example is DRIVE Sustainability, a working group on supply chain sustainability within the automotive industry where Scania acts as lead partner.